sofiaarasme/sofiaarasme/README.md

 ### 🚀 About me

-- 💼 I’ve worked on multiple academic and freelance projects focused on inventory management, e-commerce platforms, user/role systems, and data analytics.
+- 💼 I’ve worked on multiple academic and freelance projects focused on inventory management, e-commerce platforms, user/role systems and data analytics.
 - 🧠 Experienced in designing and implementing backend services using **Django** and **NestJS**, and creating dynamic, responsive UIs with **React**.
 - 🧩 Familiar with clean architecture principles, especially **Hexagonal Architecture**, **Desing Patterns** and **Domain-Driven Desing**.
 - 🛠️ Skilled in SQL optimization, testing, version control, and teamwork using Agile tools like Jira and Trello.
 - 📊 Comfortable designing and implementing robust **ETL pipelines** for transforming and validating large-scale data from diverse sources including BI integrations.
-- 🌱 Constantly learning and improving in DevOps, cloud deployments, and advanced data modeling.
+- 🌱 Constantly learning and improving in DevOps, cloud deployments and advanced data modeling.

 ### 🧰 Tech stack & tools